cfunkz/UX-Scale-Lab/README.md

 https://uxscalelabs.online/

 ## Features
-- 13 academically validated UX scales
+- 12 academically valid UX scales
 - All processing happens in the browser, no data leaves your device
 - Export results as PDF, CSV or TXT (zipped bundle)
 - Mobile-responsive and touch-friendly interface